 When supported Canon or Nikon digital cameras are connected to the computer, you can import photos directly into a Lightroom Classic CC catalog.
-You can bypass the camera's capture software and import from a camera card.
+You can bypass the camera's capture software and import directly from a camera.

 For a list of cameras that can be tethered to Lightroom Classic CC, see Tethered camera support | Lightroom Classic CC.

 The session is the name of the folder that stores the captured photos.
 Select Segment Photos By Shots to create subfolders within the session.
 You can name the subfolders after clicking OK.

 Choose a filenaming convention for the photos.
 Session Name - Sequence uses the name entered in Session.
 For any naming convention that uses a numerical sequence, specify the Start Number.
 See Naming options and The Filename Template Editor and Text Template Editor.

 Add metadata and keywords to the imported photos, if desired.
 See Apply metadata and keywords to photos when importing.

 Select this option if you don't want Lightroom Classic CC to automatically select the most recently captured photo.
 Deselect this option to display the most recently captured photo in the preview area.

 - Click the shutter release button (the large round circle) to capture a photo.
 Or, press the camera’s shutter release button.